CIS3296SoftwareDesignF21/dbvc/README.md

 # Project Description
 The Discord Bot for Virtual Coven (DBVC) is a JavaScript and Java-based Discord bot that will be used in the management of Discord servers related to a virtual coven (i.e. groups interested in witchcraft).
 The goal of the bot is to help with user initiation into the server, as well as moderation and notification of users of important dates (such as lunar events) that may be important or noteworthy, as well as helping to monitor some channels to ensure a safe community place for all members.
+The project is written in Java using the JDA API to utilize the Discord API.

 Project Members: Anna Minasyan, Rachel Lazzaro, Lin Li Oechsle, and Chenxuan Sun